-While in Seattle for the IFBC conference, we ate breakfast at Lola two of the three days that were were in Seattle.
-What can we say except that we loved the smashed potatoes at the Lola breakfast.
+While in Seattle for the IFBC conference, we ate breakfast at Lola two of the three days that we were in Seattle.
+What can we say except that we loved the smashed potatoes at the Lola breakfast?

-We originally went to Lola based on our friend Adam’s recommendation that Lola serves the best breakfast in the city.
+We originally went to Lola based on our friend Adam’s recommendation that Lola serves the best breakfast in Seattle.
 Best is a strong word, so we had to check it out.

 It’s always a dilemma when we travel.
 Should we always try somewhere new or return to the places that we really like?
 As we inhaled Lola’s doughnuts and smashed potato orbs, we knew that a repeat visit to Chef Tom Douglas’ restaurant located in downtown Seattle, just a block from our hotel, was a must.

 Lola is one of the best places to eat in Seattle.
 Although we were among the very first people at the popular Seattle restaurant when we arrived for our 7am reservation, the dining room was full by our meal’s end.